rickymoorhouse/blog/content/blog/2021/cicd-workaround.md

  - apiconnect
 ---

 Currently the v10 Reserved Instance of API Connect doesn't yet have a simple approach for headless use of the CLI toolkit.
-The following workaround details how to create a separate user in the API Manager user registry to use the toolkit in a headless environment such as a CI/CD pipeline.
+The following details how to use an IBM Cloud IAM bearer token with the API Connect CLI and REST API in a headless environment such as a CI/CD pipeline.

 <!--more-->